NUISANCEMC/nuisance3/README_ForDevelopers.md

 ### Named Loggers

-We implement automatic logging to named loggers by providing the `nuis_named_log` macro, which should be used to subclass a class with static member functions templated over the logger name.
-We then take advantage of C++ name overload resolution ordering to have the static member functions be called, which forward to the named logger instances, rather than free functions with the same name, which forward to the default `spdlog` logger.
+We implement automatic logging to named loggers by providing the `nuis_named_log` macro, which defines a class template with static member logging functions templated over the logger name.
+We then take advantage of C++ name overload resolution ordering to have the static member functions be called, in `nuis_named_log` subclasses, which forward to the named logger instances, rather than free functions with the same name, which forward to the default `spdlog` logger.
 Practically, this means that all logging should be done via the `log_<level>` functions above, but when logging from member functions of classes that subclass `nuis_named_log`, specific loggers will be transparently used.

 An example of a new class which uses an automatically named trace: